 Main Relics of Tachog Lhakhang

 The main relics of this temple are the statues of Lord Buddha, Guru Padmasambhava, Chenrizig (Avaloketeshvara) and Zhabdrung.
 We can also see stack of ancient books; Kangjur and Tenjur inside main shrine room of the temple.

 Since this temple was started by Dewa Zangpo, we can also see his statue as main relic along with that of Lam Jampel and Chana Dorji (Vajrapani).
 There is also a walking stick of Lam Thangthong.

 Festivals at Tachog Lhakhang

-I was told that Tachog Lhakhang conducts festivals and rituals.
-Its festival is organised once a year.
+I was told that Tachog Lhakhang (temple) conducts festivals and rituals.
+It’s one of the main festivals of Bhutan organised once a year.
 And since it’s not a national holiday on that particular date, only few Bhutanese can make there during its Tshechu.

 I also have never attended its Tsechu.
 So I cannot comment on its events and dances.
 However, the caretaker told me that many of the mask dances performed at Tachog Lhakhang are unique and are nowhere in Bhutan.

 During Tshechu, monks and Gomchens also come together in reading Kanjur and Tenjur for the well-being of all sentient beings.
 And they also conduct Bum De during third month of Bhutanese calendar and death anniversary of Dewa Zangpo in ninth month every year.
 They also perform mask dances during these events.
 But I didn’t attend any of these events.